spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/tutorial.md

 spatial cloud launch --snapshot=snapshots/default.snapshot myassembly two_worker_test.json mydeployment
 ```

-> This command defaults to deploying to clusters located in the US.
+> **Note:** This command defaults to deploying to clusters located in the US.
 If you’re in Europe, add the `--cluster_region=eu` flag for lower latency.

 ### Play your game